479-783-8000

 Damages Caps

-Formerly, Oklahoma limited non-economic damages to no more than $350,000 except in wrongful death cases or when a doctor acted with gross negligence.
+Formerly, Oklahoma limited non-economic damages to no more than $350,000, except in wrongful death cases or when a doctor acted with gross negligence.
+Non-economic damages include compensation for pain and suffering, emotional distress, and loss of companionship.
 However, this damage cap was declared unconstitutional in April 2019 by the Oklahoma Supreme Court.

 Talk to an Experienced Attorney

-Determining whether you have a medical malpractice case is not easy.
+Determining whether you have a case for medical malpractice is not easy.
 To learn more about your potential claim and your rights, contact The Law Offices of Craig L. Cook to speak to an attorney by calling 479-783-8000 or sending us a message online.